 - 34 The frequency of revaluations depends upon the changes in fair values of the items of property, plant and equipment being revalued.
 When the fair value of a revalued asset differs materially from its carrying amount, a further revaluation is required.
 Some items of property, plant and equipment experience significant and volatile changes in fair value, thus necessitating annual revaluation.
 Such frequent revaluations are unnecessary for items of property, plant and equipment with only insignificant changes in fair value.
-Instead, it may be necessary to revalue the item only every three or five years. - 35 When an item of property, plant and equipment is revalued, any accumulated depreciation at the date of the revaluation is treated in one of the following ways: - (a) restated proportionately with the change in the gross carrying amount of the asset so that the carrying amount of the asset after revaluation equals its revalued amount.
-This method is often used when an asset is revalued by means of applying an index to determine its replacement cost (see SLFRS 13). - (b) eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.
-This method is often used for buildings.
+Instead, it may be necessary to revalue the item only every three or five years. - 35 When an item of property, plant and equipment is revalued, the carrying amount of that asset is adjusted to the revalued amount.
+At the date of the revaluation, the asset is treated in one of the following ways: - (a) the gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.
+For example, the gross carrying amount may be restated by reference to observable market data or it may be restated proportionately to the change in the carrying amount.
+The accumulated depreciation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or - (b) the accumulated depreciation is eliminated against the gross carrying amount of the asset.

-The amount of the adjustment arising on the restatement or elimination of accumulated depreciation forms part of the increase or decrease in carrying amount that is accounted for in accordance with paragraphs 39 and 40.
+The amount of the adjustment of accumulated depreciation forms part of the increase or decrease in carrying amount that is accounted for in accordance with paragraphs 39 and 40.